ibm-cloud-docs/containers/cs_ingress_types.md

 ```
 {: screen}

-The `public-iks-k8s-nginx` and `private-iks-k8s-nginx` `IngressClass` resources are not automatically created for existing 1.18 clusters that were created before 01 December 2020.
-In these clusters, you can still use the `kubernetes.io/ingress.class` annotation in your Ingress resources to specify `public-iks-k8s-nginx` or `private-iks-k8s-nginx` classes.
-However, to use the new Ingress class functionality, you can manually create these `IngressClass` resources in your cluster and specify the `ingressClassName` field in your Ingress resources.
-{: important}

 ### Custom Ingress classes
 {: #ingress-class-custom}

 You can configure your own classes by creating custom `IngressClass` resources and changing the ALB deployment.
 {: shortdesc}

 1. Create an `IngressClass` resource.
 If you want this class to be the default class for your cluster, include the `ingressclass.kubernetes.io/is-default-class: "true"` annotation so that any Ingress resources that do not specify an Ingress class use this class by default.<p class="tip">For configurations in which another component manages your Ingress ALBs, such as if Ingress is deployed as part of a Helm chart, a class might already be created.
 In this case, you can continue to step 3.</p>
   ```yaml